 - Decide the Drug Detection Window: Different drug tests offer different detection windows.
 For example, a hair follicle test offers 90 days detection window, whereas a saliva test offers 72 hours detection window.
 Choose the test that suits your needs.

-- Test for Commonly Consumed Substances: Commonly consumed drugs like marijuana, cocaine, heroin, etc should be tested primarily in the screening process.
+- Test for Commonly Consumed Substances: Commonly consumed drugs should be tested primarily in the screening process.

 - Ensure Authenticity of Sample Collection: Ensure that the sample is collected and tested by authentic personnel like a Medical Review Officer (MRO).